nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. Actor enters an undo command
-2. System finds the most recent command that modified the task list
+2. System finds the latest command that modified the task list
-3. System undoes the identified command
+3. System undo the identified command
-4. System shows a feedback message (“The command <last-command> has been undone”) and displays the updated list.
+4. System shows a feedback message (“The command <last-command> has been undone”) and displays the updated list on the interface.
 5. Use case ends.

 **Extensions**